 By the 7th century, Bujang Valley had evolved into a flourishing entrepot.
 It was also the first port in Southeast Asia - via its sea route - to link an alternative route to East and West Asia.
 This route was known as the Spice Route.
 It offered an alternative to the Silk Road, which connected Chinese and Far East traders by land.
 The valley continued to prosper until the emergence of the Sultanate of Malacca in the early 15th century.

 The construction of the candi can be divided into four categories based on the material used i.e. granite, bricks, laterite, or river rocks.
 The roof was

 carried by wooden or stone pillars.
 Obviously the roofing has been perished in past 1200 years.
 None has been left.

-has two functions: 1) it is a sacred place to pay respect to the deceased members of the royal families.
+The Candi has two functions: 1) it is a sacred place to pay respect to the deceased members of the royal families.
 2) it is a place to conduct religious activities.

 Since the discovery of the first temple, more temple ruins have been found.
 To date, a total of 50 temples have been reported.
 Some of them have been partly reconstructed or relocated and some remain at their original sites, still open for new discoveries.

 Hindu images have been excavated at the various candi sites such as the Ganesha (the elephant faced deity) and the Durga (the consort of Siva) and a bronze image of Lord Vishnu.
 Buddhist images were also found during excavation at sites nearby.